Shops and Shopping Guide in the United States

 Large chains of office supplies and stationary are Office Depot and Staples, which resembles very much Office Depot.

 It is worthwhile to buy stationary in Costco as well as the "Dollar" shops mentioned above.

-Two housewares chains that are especially worthwhile are Linens’n things and Bed Bath &Beyond.
-Those stores are loaded with kitchenware, linen, bath gadgets, storage items and a variety of ornaments.
+The houseware chain that are especially worthwhile is Bed Bath &Beyond.
+The stores are loaded with linen, bath gadgets, storage items and a variety of ornaments.
 Prices are quite reasonable and occasionally you can find even real bargains.
 It is pleasant to roam in those stores; everything is organized meticulously and with good taste.